MosesChuka/MosesChuka.github.io/index.md

 </header>

 <section class="about">
-<p>I am a PhD student with major interest in Perception for Autonomous Systems at Zhejiang University, School of Electrical Engineering, Hangzhou, Zhejiang, China.
+<p>I am a PhD student with major interests in Perception for Autonomous Systems at Zhejiang University, School of Electrical Engineering, Hangzhou, Zhejiang, China.
 Currently, I am looking into improving the environment understanding of robots.</p>
-<p>Before to ZJU, I earned a Master's degree in Electrical Engineering at Shenyang University of Technology, where I worked on applying perceptual deep learning models to Visual-SLAM frameoworks.
+<p>Before coming to ZJU, I earned a Master's degree in Electrical Engineering at Shenyang University of Technology, where I worked on applying perceptual deep learning models to Visual-SLAM frameworks.
 My Bachelor's degree was in Electronic Information Engineering from Xiangtan University.
-I mostly built automated system Using C and embeded system STM32s and 51s.</p>
+I mostly built automated systems using C and embedded systems STM32s and 51s.</p>
-<p>Beyond work, I enjoy having interesting conversation with people, walking and reading.</p>
+<p>Beyond work, I enjoy having interesting conversations with people, walking and reading.</p>

 </section>